A changing market

 So grooves in the underside of the shelves held them in place on the ‘ladder’ shelving system, which we suspended from picture rails, thus providing versatility and ease of cleaning.

-The desk and loose furniture were made in solid oak because it is incredibly tough and copes with the knocks of day to day student life better than any other timber.
+The desk and loose dorm room furniture were made in solid oak because it is incredibly tough and copes with the knocks of day to day student life better than any other timber.
 The drawers were all properly jointed.
 Bracing was put into the underside of the light desks, pinned through the legs and going up to the middle to keep them light but stiff and durable.

 The long overhang at each end of the desk accommodates a separate drawer pedestal.
 Later versions had two drawers hung from the desk surface itself.
 Good quality pinboards meant students in residence never had to use blu-tac, so the college has not had to redecorate every year.